FAQ

 Q: Is there a fee to attend NOVA Academy?

-Q: What grades does NOVA offer?
+Q: What grades does NOVA Academy offer?

 Q: Can students transfer to NOVA Academy at any grade level or must they start as freshmen?